Hong Kong Federation of Youth Groups: Education services

-Education ServicesSchoolsThe Federation has established two kindergartens, a primary school and a secondary school to provide education services.
+The Federation has established two kindergartens, a primary school and a secondary school to provide education services.
 The two Ching Lok Kindergarten cum Nursery (traditional Chinese: 青樂幼稚園 及 幼兒園) were founded in 1997 in Sai Wan Ho and 1999 in Yau Ma Tei.
 Day nurseries and occasional child care service are provided.

 In April 2008, the Kindergarten in Yau Ma Tei was advised to suspend classes for one week upon receiving reports of 47 students and one staff having fever with respiratory and gastrointestinal symptoms amidst outbreaks of influenza.